 There are several programs offered to help our low-income customers with paying their electricity bills.
 You must meet the criteria for these programs.

-LEAP Emergency Financial Assistance is a comprehensive, year-round emergency financial assistance program developed by the Ontario Energy Board to assist low-income energy customers better manage their bill payments and energy costs.
-The program was based on the “Winter Warmth” program and is intended to supplement existing government initiatives, such as the Emergency Energy Fund.
+Low Income Energy Assistance Program (LEAP) is a comprehensive, year-round emergency financial assistance program developed by the Ontario Energy Board to assist low-income energy customers and help manage their bill payments and costs.
 Emergency financial assistance is funded through the distribution rates of distributors.

-The delivery of LEAP Emergency Financial Assistance relies heavily on cooperation between utilities and social service agencies.
+The delivery of LEAP Emergency Financial Assistance relies heavily on co-operation between utilities and social service agencies.
 It is expected that as agencies screen and assess applicants in need, that they may refer customers not only for Emergency Financial Assistance, but also for customer service measures and/or conservation programs.
-In some communities, the program may be delivered by one social service agency, while in others, it may be a network of social service agencies.
+For more information on LEAP, or to see if you qualify, please visit the Ontario Energy Board website.

 If you’re a customer of an electricity utility and have a total household income that falls below a certain limit, you may qualify for a reduction on your electricity bill through OESP.

-To see if you qualify for this program, visit the Ontario Energy Board website.
+For more information on OESP or to see if you qualify, please visit the Ontario Energy Board website.